Get a free consultation

 How long should an earnings call last?

 Most quarterly earnings calls last between 45 minutes and an hour, including the Q&A session.
-Keep the main presentation short, focused and relevant.
-Long-winded explanations or excessive detail can lose attention, especially when listeners are reviewing multiple quarterly reports in one day.
+Keep the main presentation short and relevant.
+Long-winded explanations or excessive detail will lose attention.

 How can I prepare for a successful earnings call?